Quezon: Tayabas Uprising

-It was also around this time that the Confradia de San Jose was active in the province, caused by the growing inequality between the poor and the upper classes.
-This organization was directed mostly on the poor and neither admitted Spaniards nor mestizos.
+It was also around this time that the Confradia de San Jose was active in the province, caused by growing inequality between the poor and the upper classes.
+This organization was directed mostly at the poor and neither admitted Spaniards nor mestizos.

 After years under the Spanish regime, the colonized people grew discontented with the Spaniards over the centuries.
 The most important event in the history of the province was the Confradia Revolt in 1841, which was led by the famous Lucbanin, Apolinario de la Cruz, popularly known as Hermano Pule.

 Years after the Cofradia Revolt, on January 20, 1843, the Tayabas Regiment, led by Sergeant Irineo Samaniego, rose in revolt against Spain, conquering Fort Santiago and other areas of Intramuros.
 This is the only native force in Philippine history to successfully capture Fort Santiago and Manila.
-For the first time, the word "Independence" was shouted by the Tayabas Regiment, encouraging their countrymen to revolt against Spain.The next day, however, the gates of Fort Santiago were opened by loyalist soldiers.
+For the first time, the word "Independence" was shouted by the Tayabas Regiment, encouraging their countrymen to revolt against Spain.
+The next day, however, the gates of Fort Santiago were opened by loyalist soldiers.
 After a bloody battle, the mutineers were defeated by loyalist troops, resulting in the execution of Samaniego and 81 of his followers the same day.

 The province, under General Miguel Malvar, was also among the earliest to join the Philippine Revolution.
 The Revolutionary Government took control over the province on August 15, 1898.